BobHop/PochoirMaker/README.md

 - Interactive Threshold filter to pick just the right level from 0 to 255.
 - Optional Simplification and Median filters to remove noise and small details.
 - Mask painting to freeze specific parts of the image when they look best.
+- Awesome Cutout filter to give your image that final stencil touch.
 - Ugly and cumbersome UI that can't be resized.

 #### Prerequisites